Globals

 - First row of variable name column headings separated with

-for the index of the row.- To inject nested object values use you can supply a keyPath i.e.
+name:Stringthe title of the test suite, use$variableto inject test data into the suite title from the tagged template expressions, and$#for the index of the row.- To inject nested object values use you can supply a keyPath i.e.

 $variable.path.to.value